nazoadiego/BookAnArtist/README.md

 # Homepage
 - [ ] Big banner
+- [ ] Alert if you are already signed in so that you cannot access the buttons
 - [x] No navbar for landing page
 - [x] typewriter
 - [x] ghost button at the top right for Sign up